 If you are making my DIY rainbow soap favors to sell, you’ll need to label your soaps appropriately to meet state and federal laws.
 If you’re unsure about the rules and regulations regarding labeling cosmetics, I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.

 For more of my homemade soap recipes, be sure to follow my Simply Soapmaking board as well my DIY Bath and Body board on Pinterest.
-You can also find and follow me on Facebook, Twitter, Blog Lovin’, and Instagram.
-Or sign up to receive new posts to your email via FeedBurner so you never miss a post.
+You can also find and follow me on Facebook, Twitter, and Instagram.